 The state needs to know your LLC’s official name when you form it.
 You have a lot of freedom when choosing your LLC’s official name, but you do need to play by a few state rules when choosing.
 In general, your LLC’s official name needs to:

 Adding an acceptable version of “L.L.C.” to the end of your official business name is easy enough.
 However, finding a good and distinguishable business name to go in front of “L.L.C.” can be time-consuming and difficult.
 You can save yourself the time and stress of searching for a distinguishable name by giving the task to us.
-Our Business Name Reservation Service checks to make sure that the business name you want is available, and it reserves that name for your use.

 When you file your Certificate of Formation with the Secretary of State, you have to include a copy of your LLC’s Name Reservation Certificate.
 An LLC applies for a Name Reservation Certificate with the Secretary of State, which must include:

 You can file this application by hand delivery, by mail, or online.
-Once again, our Business Name Reservation Service can handle this for you.

 By law, your LLC needs a Registered Agent and a Registered Office.
 An Alabama LLC must continuously maintain a Registered Agent in the state, and the Registered Agent has to have a business office at the same address as the LLC’s Registered Office.
 The Registered Agent can be a person or another business that’s registered to conduct business in Alabama, and the Registered Office must have a street address.